Supply Chain Management

 Shortens the time to order

-The next objectives of supply chain management are reduction in time which is required for fulfilling and ordering the demand of the customer.
+There are reduction in time which is required for fulfilling and ordering the demand of the customer.

 Efficiency